 To know the correct height of the pole that you should use, flip the pole upside down to the ground and hold in a way that the thumb is pointed along the basket.
 If your elbow forms the right angle, then choose this length of the pole.

+The main materials that are used for poles are: Aluminum poles which is the most popular, strong, durable and lightweight.
+Since it is affordable and comfortable most skiers prefer it.
+Carbon poles are made from carbon fibers and are stronger, heavier, narrower and flexible than aluminum poles.
+It's usually more expensive and is considered to be more durable than aluminum poles .
 Composite poles are made from a variety of aluminum, carbon and graphite or even from a combination of plastics and metals.
 It has better shock absorption ability and is considered to perform well in backcountry or hard snow terrains.
 However it may break for rigorous or hard use.
+Fiberglass poles are thinner and stronger than aluminum poles which are commonly used by downhill skiers.

 Ski poles can also be categorized with respect to the terrain and skiing types.
 The pole type doesn’t really matter for a beginner whereas, for an expert skier they chose different types of poles for various skiing types in order to exhibit their skiing skills.